kieranwhooley/FullStackOpen2020/README.md

 # FullStackOpen2020

-This is a repo containing code samples from **_Full stack open 2020_** course offered by The University of Helsinki.
+This is a repo containing exercises from the **_Full stack open 2020_** course offered by The University of Helsinki.

 Here is a link to the course: